“Try to be one of the people on whom nothing is lost!”— Henry James’ Solution to the Novel Problem

 Cycles of Rejuvenation in Chaucer’s ‘The House of Fame’ and ‘Piers Plowman’

 The interpretation of dreams is a subject that has fascinated scholars across time and provided inspiration for countless works of literature.
-Dante Alighieri’s eminent The Divine Comedy begins with its narrator ‘so full of sleep’ that he finds himself lost in a ‘great forest’, whilst Cicero ends his De Republica, a dialogue so rooted in the complex, rational politics of the Roman Republic, with a Platonic dream vision promising a grand […]
+Dante Alighieri’s eminent The Divine Comedy begins with its narrator ‘so full of sleep’ that he finds himself lost in a ‘great forest’, whilst Cicero ends his De Republica, a dialogue so rooted in the complex, rational politics of the Roman Republic, with a Platonic dream vision promising a […]

 Read more